-The word mutation means a change or error in a genetic instruction We inherit particular chromosomes from the egg of the mother and sperm of the father
+We inherit particular chromosomes from the egg of the mother and sperm of the father

 Genes are pieces of DNA that carry the genetic instructions.
-Each chromosome may have several thousand genes The word mutation means a change or error in a genetic instruction We inherit particular chromosomes from the egg of the mother and sperm of the father
+Each chromosome may have several thousand genes

+We inherit particular chromosomes from the egg of the mother and sperm of the father

 GSD III is an inherited condition.
 There is nothing that could have been done to prevent your baby from having GSD III Everyone has a pair of genes that makes the debrancher enzyme.
 In children with GSD III, neither of these genes work correctly.
-These children inherit one non-working debrancher enzyme gene from each parent Parents of children with GSD III are carriers of the condition GSD III is an inherited condition.
-There is nothing that could have been done to prevent your baby from having GSD III Everyone has a pair of genes that makes the debrancher enzyme.
+These children inherit one non-working debrancher enzyme gene from each parent Parents of children with GSD III are carriers of the condition Carriers do not have GSD III because the other gene of this pair is working correctly

+GSD III is an inherited condition.
+There is nothing that could have been done to prevent your baby from having GSD III

+Everyone has a pair of genes that makes the debrancher enzyme.
 In children with GSD III, neither of these genes work correctly.
-These children inherit one non-working debrancher enzyme gene from each parent Parents of children with GSD III are carriers of the condition GSD III is an inherited condition.
+These children inherit one non-working debrancher enzyme gene from each parent Parents of children with GSD III are carriers of the condition Carriers do not have GSD III because the other gene of this pair is working correctly

+GSD III is an inherited condition.
 There is nothing that could have been done to prevent your baby from having GSD III